GoogleCloudPlatform/community/tutorials/cloud-storage-infinite-compose/index.md

 ---
-title: How to compose an infinite number of objects into one in Cloud Storage
+title: Composing an infinite number of objects into one object in Cloud Storage
-description: Overview of the APIs and appropriate programming techniques for being a power-user of the Cloud Storage compose feature.
+description: Overview of the APIs and programming techniques for being a power user of the Cloud Storage compose feature.
 author: domZippilli
 tags: object storage, compose, concatenate,
-date_published: 2020-12-09
+date_published: 2020-12-21
 ---

-# How to compose an infinite number of objects into one in Cloud Storage

 Dom Zippilli | Solutions Architect | Google Cloud